Nenagh railway station

 Nenagh railway station serves the town of Nenagh and surrounding area in County Tipperary, in the Mid-West Region of Ireland.

 The station is located on Martyrs Road, Tyone, Nenagh.
-It opened on the 5th of October 1863 and is on the Limerick-Ballybrophy railway line, located between Birdhill railway station and Cloughjordan railway station.
+It opened on 5 October 1863 and is on the Limerick-Ballybrophy railway line, located between Birdhill railway station and Cloughjordan railway station.
 Passengers can connect at Ballybrophy to trains heading northeast to Dublin or southwest to Cork or Tralee.

 The buildings consist of a two-storey station house with a platform canopy supported on cast iron columns, a goods shed and a disused cast iron footbridge.
 The station is unstaffed and has a car park and sheltered bicycle parking.

 Services

 As of 2021, services were as follows: